seanmpuckett/sai/docs/comps.md

 SAI began as an AI scripting language for a role-playing game.
 As such, the language evolved to deal in a succinct way with traits, lists, and decision making.
 Its extensive set of composable comprehensions reflects this.

+A word, or several, about terminology.  _List_  is used interchangably with _array_, both referring to Javascript’s `Array` type.
+Similarly, _traits_ and _fields_ are used to refer to the generic Javascript `Object` type as well as the properties that comprise it.
+The term _collection_ refers generically to both lists and arrays, and _item_ may refer to any single list element or object trait.

-_Comprehensions_ are a way of operating on a list or set of traits as a whole.
+_Comprehensions_ are a way of operating on a collection as a whole.
 In Javascript, familiar comprehensions are `.map`, `.filter`, `.reduce` and `.sort`.
 SAI doesn’t introduce any new comprehensions in terms of functionality, but it does afford their use in a clearer, more concise way.

 In Javascript, most comprehensions only work on lists, that is, the **Array** type.
-SAI extends this functionality by allowing comprehensions to apply to any data type — undefined, value, array or object — with the result generally being the same data type.
+SAI extends this functionality by allowing comprehensions to apply to any data type — undefined, value, list or traits — with the result generally being the same data type.

-A notable exception is the application of a sorting operator to traits (e.g. an **object**); you get in return a list of trait values without the associated trait names, because JS’s specification holds that the enumeration order of an object’s properties is uncertain.
+A notable exception is the application of a sorting operator to traits (e.g. an **object**); you get in return a list of the trait values without the associated trait names, because JS’s specification holds that the enumeration order of an object’s properties is uncertain.

 _Critical note: comprehensions **do not modify** collections they are applied to, instead returning an altered copy.
 If you want a comprehension result to replace its source data, specifically make that assignment yourself._

 We’ll be working with the following set of data to make our examples clearer.

-	set friends to list
+	set friends to:
 	   :name 'Sara', age 23, #cat, province 'ON'
 	   :name 'John', age 19, #cat, #dog, province 'ON' :name 'Ellie', age 22, province 'QC'
-	   :name 'Marshal', age 21, #dog, province 'QC'
+	   :name 'Marshal', age 21, #dog, province 'ON'
 	   :name 'Doug', age 18, province 'ON'
 	   :name 'Ann', age 23, #cat, province 'QC'
 	   :name 'Harry', age 31, province 'QC'